-So, let’s say you're in a traffic accident where the other driver blatantly ran a stop sign, but you happened to be driving a few miles an hour above the posted speed limit at the time.
+So, let's say you're in a car accident where the other driver blatantly ran a stop sign, but you happened to be driving a few miles an hour above the posted speed limit at the time.
 You might share 10 percent of the blame for the accident, while the other driver is 90 percent at fault.
-Let's say your damages add up to $10,000.
+Let's say your losses (damages) add up to $10,000.
 How does your shared fault for the accident impact your compensation?
 Under California's pure comparative negligence rule, your compensation will be reduced to $9,000 (or the $10,000 total minus the $1,000 that represents your share of fault for the accident.)

 Keep in mind that, while courts in California are obligated to follow this rule in an injury lawsuit that makes it to trial, it may be a different story if you're dealing with an insurance adjuster outside the court system.
 Don't be surprised if the adjuster raises the issue of California's comparative negligence rule during settlement talks, but you're free to negotiate what the impact of that rule should be on your claim.